Total Immersion 2026: The Myriad of Things

 Looking for a longer experience?

 This retreat and our Pyre of Being Men’s retreat are running back-to-back in 2026.
-If you would like to book for over three week’s worth of retreat, that’s wonderful and we warmly invite you to do so.
-There is a two-day gap between the events.
+If you would like to book for over three weeks’ worth of retreat, that’s wonderful, and we warmly invite you to do so.
+There is a one-day gap between the events.
 If you are staying for both and would like to support the retreat team in the preparation and set-up, we will gladly accept your help and host you for free.

-If you’d like to stay for the three days but continue doing your own practice and activities, we are still happy to feed and host you but would ask for an extra Dana contribution of around £10 per day to cover costs.
+If you’d like to stay for the day but continue doing your own practice and activities, we are still happy to feed and host you, but would ask for an extra Dana contribution of around £10 per day to cover costs.

-In either case, we would ask you to continue to stick to retreat behavioural guidelines during the gap.
+In either case, we ask you to continue to stick to the retreat behavioural guidelines during the gap.

 Click here to find out more and to book The Pyre of Being Men’s Retreat